datanav/docs/rdf-support.rst

 ================

 When working with RDF data in Sesam, we would like to be able to define, maintain and share these RDF prefixes among our datasets and DTL transforms.
-To achieve this, Sesam has a built-in *RDF registry* for this purpose.
+For this purpose Sesam has a built-in *RDF registry*.
-You configure the registry by including an entity in your configuration on the form:
+You can configure the registry by including an entity in your configuration on the form:

 ::